shyams2/gambit/README.md

+# gambit

-# gambit - A library consisting of fast low-rank factorizations and solvers:
+A library consisting of fast low-rank factorizations and solvers

 The files of this repository are contained in:
 * `header`: Here the factorization methods / utilities are declared.